 In February 2011, the new Musaffah channel replaced the existing access channel to the Musaffah industrial area.
 It is located just off the south-western shoreline of Hudayriat Island, immediately to the west of the Musaffah industrial area and leads to the open sea.
 With a length of 53 kilometers, a maximum width of 200 meters and a maximum depth of nine meters, the new deep water channel has provided the opportunity for larger ships with deeper draughts to access the numerous berths and terminals.

-Although most of the berths are adjacent to private terminals, ADPC has a general cargo terminal at the northern end of the industrial area.
+Although most of the berths are adjacent to private terminals, Abu Dhabi Ports has a general cargo terminal at the northern end of the industrial area.
 Other major terminals are iron ore imported by Emirates Steel and a number of facilities serving the off shore oil industry.
-ADPC, as the port authority, is responsible for the provision of pilotage and berthing assistance tugs, guaranteeing the best service possible to all clients - 24/7.
+Abu Dhabi Ports, as the port authority, is responsible for the provision of pilotage and berthing assistance tugs, guaranteeing the best service possible to all clients - 24/7.

 Pilotage is compulsory for all ships within the port limits of Musaffah; this includes the navigable channels leading to the port and all the waters, basins and channels alongside the quays and jetties in the port.

-This means that they must have a licensed pilot on the ship to assist with the navigation of the ship whenever the ship is within the port limits of Musaffah; or the master of the ship must have an exemption certificate, issued by ADPC, which exempts the vessel from taking a licensed pilot.
+This means that they must have a licensed pilot on the ship to assist with the navigation of the ship whenever the ship is within the port limits of Musaffah; or the master of the ship must have an exemption certificate, issued by Abu Dhabi Ports, which exempts the vessel from taking a licensed pilot.

 Masters of ships subject to compulsory pilotage can apply for a Pilotage Exemption Certificate (PEC) if they can fulfil the requirements set out in the Pilotage Directions, including the tripping with pilots’ assessments and having successfully passed the Harbour Master’s examination.